hivemq/hivemq-examples/README.md

 * An example how to test a full MQTT implementation using the [official HiveMQ Testcontainer](https://github.com/hivemq/hivemq-testcontainer).

 ## Getting started with HiveMQ Cloud
-To try out the cloud hosted version of HiveMQ, simply use the *hivemq-getting-started-cloud* module.
+[Sign up for your free HiveMQ Cloud account](https://console.hivemq.cloud/?utm_source=github&utm_medium=repositories&utm_campaign=hivemq-examples) to try out the cloud hosted version of HiveMQ.
+You will get a free HiveMQ Cloud broker instance that you can use in combination with the *hivemq-getting-started-cloud* module of this example.
-Enter your host, username and password like it is described in the comments and on the [website](https://www.hivemq.com/blog/how-to-get-started-with-mqtt/).
+Enter your host, username and password like it is described in the comments or on the [website](https://www.hivemq.com/blog/how-to-get-started-with-mqtt/).
 Then you can see, how an example-implementation would work.

 ## Getting started with a public HiveMQ broker